 Submission of the bachelor's thesis by the deadline specified in the timetable of the current academic year for the respective date of the state examination.
 The bachelor thesis is submitted in a printed version in two bound copies (at least one of which is in hardcover) to the relevant department and in an electronic version via AIS.
 The thesis must meet the parameters specified by Internal Regulation No. 7/2018 Directive of the Rector of Comenius University on the basic requisites of final theses, rigorous theses and habilitation theses, control of their originality, storage and accessibility at Comenius University in Bratislava.
 The provisions of Article 14 of the Study Regulations of the Faculty of Arts of Comenius University apply to the evaluation of the bachelor thesis as a subject of the state examination.
-Violation of academic ethics may result in the cancellation of the points scored in the relevant assessment item.

 Students are able to demonstrate their ability to work creatively in the field of study in which they have completed the study programme.
-Students are able to demonstrate adequate knowledge of the subject matter and apply their skills in collecting, interpreting and processing basic literature, or its application in practice, or are able to solve a subtask that is related to the student's field of study.
+Students are able to demonstrate adequate knowledge of the subject matter and practically apply their skills in collecting, interpreting and processing basic literature, or its application in practice, or are able to solve a subtask that is related to the student's field of study.